 “Only when I’m trying to get away,” he winks.
 “I’m here often enough to have a stash of food, anyhow.”

-I laugh in spite of the strangeness of the situation, and choose a chocolate biscuit.
+I laugh in spite of the awkward nature of the situation, and choose a chocolate biscuit.
 Outside, I can see a Quidditch team whizzing about the pitch.

 “Nah.”
 He throws his head back and laughs.
 “I’m more of a supporter than a player.
 Like to stay out of the spotlight, you know?
 Playing seems like a lot of pressure.”

 I do know.
 Praying that there isn’t biscuit in my teeth, I make an effort to sound casual.